GrantMeStrength/Build-a-game-for-the-Surface-Duo/README.md

 Now it's time to draw images to the screen.
 There are three things we need to worry about: adding the bitmap to the project, loading it into the program at run-time, and finally displaying it.
 Let's get started.

-## Stage 2 - Graphics with SkiaSharp
+## Step 2 - Graphics with SkiaSharp

 Now we've the framework in place, and it's time to load some images and draw them on the screen, because a game without graphics.. well, it's a text adventure.
 And there's a time and a place for Zork, but it's not right now.